jschauma/anyvpn/README.md

      your password.

 PASSWORD MANAGER CONSIDERATIONS
-     In order to retrieve your password from your password manager, anyvpn needs to begin a session with the password manager or reuse an existing one.
+     In order to retrieve your password from your password manager, and unless you are using the macOS keychain (-p keychain), anyvpn needs to begin a session with the password manager or reuse an existing one.

      The behavior with respect to new sessions is as outlined below: